Loop Electrosurgical Excision Procedure (LEEP) for Abnormal Cervical Cell Changes

 How it is done

 Medicine is injected to numb the cervix (cervical block).
-If a cervical block is used, an oral pain medicine or pain medicine given into a vein (intravenous, or IV) may be used in addition to the local anesthetic.
+If a cervical block is used, an oral pain medicine or pain medicine given into a vein (intravenous, or IV) may be used along with the local anesthetic.

 What To Expect After Surgery